remp2020/remp2020.github.io/index.md

 ### 23-Feb-2023: REMP tools release (1.2)

 Today we also bring the new version of REMP tools.
 In Mailer we continue with internal updates (see info about `mail:migrate-user-subscriptions-and-variants`) and improve tracking of subscribe sources.
 In Campaign the most important feature is new set of settings for the campaign allowing you to configure what happens when users clicks/closes the banner (without using the Beam segments).

+Please note that this version requires you to schedule a manual migration in order to update database internals without the distruption of the system.
+Read the CHANGELOG's section with `mail:migrate-user-subscriptions-and-variants` command execution.

 The full changelog is avilable [here](https://github.com/remp2020/remp/releases/tag/1.2.0).